 Part Five: General

 A lot of what would be included in this section has been included in my goals.
 Josh Meikle and I have made a lot of progress in the planning of politics week and developing the politics magazine.
-Recently, planning for this has taken up a lot of my time, through event planning, organizing speakers and planning content.
+Recently, planning for this has taken up a lot of my time, through event planning, contacting parties and speakers, and planning content.

-Other things I have done this semester include summarizing the responses to the COVID-19 Survey, writing up an explanation of employment in light of COVID-19 and the wage subsidy, producing Instagram stories and some Radio One interviews about different submissions.
+Other things I have done this semester include summarizing the responses to the COVID-19 Survey, writing up an explanation of employment in light of COVID-19 and the wage subsidy, producing Instagram stories, writing Facebook posts and doing some Radio One interviews about different submissions.
+The OUSA Instagram Stories have provided a valuable opportunity to share information with students related to my role and carry out mini surveys.
+I hope to continue with these.